LazaUK/AOAI-GPT4Vision-Streamlit-SDKv1/README.md

 ```
 docker pull ghcr.io/lazauk/gpt4v-outofstock:latest
 ```
 2. Then you can launch it on your local machine and pass the values of 4 expected environment variables, described in Part 1 above.
-If you have values of those variables already setup on your host machines, then their values will be automatically passed with the Docker run command below.
+If you have values of those variables already setup on your host machine, their values will be automatically passed with the Docker run command below.
 ```
 docker run -p 8501:8501 --env OPENAI_API_BASE --env OPENAI_API_DEPLOY_VISION --env OPENAI_API_KEY --env OPENAI_API_VERSION ghcr.io/lazauk/gpt4v-outofstock:latest
 ```